Sexual Assault Response Network (SARN)

 Without proper care and attention, traumatic events can lead to an increased likelihood of developing substance abuse and/or addiction; anxiety and/or depression and interfere with daily levels of functioning.
 At HelpLine, we offer survivor-centered trauma services and various support groups.

 SARN is looking for people who want to gain skills, knowledge and experience while working to end sexual assault in our community.
-We are actively recruiting for volunteers for those interested in participating in our next volunteer training session on Saturday, Feb.
-8 through Thursday, Mar.
-8. Interviews are being held now through the end of January and are filling quickly.
+We are actively recruiting for volunteers for those interested in participating in our next volunteer training session this summer.
+Interviews are being held now through the end of May and are filling quickly.

 Contact Allison Vance at email@example.com or call 740.363.1835 to schedule your interview or for more information.